Yubiso Station

 Yubiso Station (湯檜曽駅, Yubiso-eki) is a passenger railway station in the town of Minakami, Gunma, Japan, operated by the East Japan Railway Company (JR East).

 Lines

 Yubiso Station is a station on the Jōetsu Line, and is located 62.7 kilometers from the starting point of the line at Takasaki.

 Station layout

-The station is unusual in that it has two single side platforms, one of which is elevated, and the other is located underground within the Shin-Shimizu Tunnel.
+The station is unusual in that it has two single side platforms - the southbound platform is at ground level (slightly elevated due to being on an embankment), while the northbound platform is located underground within the Shin-Shimizu Tunnel.

+Access to both platforms is by stairs only, there is no ramp, elevator or escalator access.
 The station is unattended.

+Services

+As of December 2024, there are 8 services per day in each direction, with gaps of 1-3 hours between services.
+Southbound services operate to Minakami while northbound services operate to Nagaoka.

 Platforms

 History

 Yubiso Station opened on 1 September 1931.
 Upon the privatization of the Japanese National Railways (JNR) on 1 April 1987, it came under the control of JR East.
 A new station building was completed in January 2010.